nateshmbhat/rm-trash/README.md

 ```
 rm filename foldername -r
 ```

-### Options :
+Now it shows your filename in the Trash which can then be easily restored to any desired location.

+**Options :**

 ```
 -n : no trash option .
 ```
 Add this option to the command to prevent it from putting the files to trash.
 Useful when you want to remove huge amount of files and sizes.

 ```
 rm folder/ -r -n
 ```

-Now it shows your filename in the Trash which can then be easily restored to any desired location.